 The maximum number of shares of Stock that may be subject to stock options and stock appreciation rights granted or issued under the 2013 Plan in any calendar year to an individual participant is one percent of the issued and outstanding shares of Stock on November 30 of the calendar year immediately preceding the date of grant of the award.
-The maximum number of shares of Stock that may be subject to restricted stock, unrestricted stock, unrestricted stock units, and RSUs granted or issued under the 2013 Plan in any calendar year to an individual is one percent of the issued and outstanding shares of Stock on November 30 of the calendar year immediately preceding the date of grant of the award.
+The maximum number of shares of Stock that may be subject to restricted stock, unrestricted stock, unrestricted stock units, and RSUs granted or issued under the 2013 Plan in any calendar year to an individual is one percent of the issued and outstanding shares of Stock on November 30 of the calendar year of Stock on November 30 of the calendar year to an individual is one percent of the issued and outstanding shares of Stock on November 30 of the calendar year immediately preceding the date of grant of the award.
 The maximum number of shares of Stock that may be subject to performance shares and performance units granted or issued under the 2013 Plan in any calendar year to an individual is one percent of the issued and outstanding shares of Stock on November 30 of the calendar year immediately preceding the date of grant of the award.
 In all cases, the limit on the number of shares of Stock available for issuance in any calendar year to an individual will be increased by the number of shares of Stock available under the 2013 Plan for grant or issuance in previous calendar years but not covered by awards granted as stock options, stock appreciation rights, restricted stock, unrestricted stock, unrestricted stock units, RSUs, performance shares, performance units, and performance awards, as the case may be, in previous calendar years.